kylekeesling/kylekees/_posts/2018/2018-12-03-activestorage-management-trick.md

 ```

 The only assumptions made here are that you had the representation of your attachment wrapped in a div with ID of `attachment_#{id}`, which you can easily render using Rails handy `dom_id` method.

+you can now use the following markup next all of your attachments to allow for easy deletion:

+'''ruby
+link_to "Delete", active_storage_attachment_path(attachment),
+         method: :delete, remote: :true,
+         data: { confirm: "Are you sure you want to delete this?" }
+'''

 ### Wrapping it Up
 This approach is relatively simple, and relies heavily on the tools and features that Rails provides to us.